 4. See colorful aquatic life

-Houston’s Downtown Aquarium is part attraction, part restaurant, which is a bit odd.
+Houston’s Downtown Aquarium is part attraction, part restaurant, which is a bit unusual.
 But on a rainy day in Houston, you can have fun indoors here looking at bright colorful sea creatures and then sit down for a meal without getting wet!
 The aquarium has 500,000 gallons worth of aquatic wonders.
-The grounds include outdoor attractions so if the sun peeps out, you can take advantage of all the aquarium has to offer.
+Looking for a unique dinner date activity in Houston?
+Try the Aquarium!

 5. Satisfy your need for speed